Virtualization Getting Started Guide

 - Emulated sound devices

-intel-hda, is supported in the following guest operating systems:
+intel-hda.
+This device is supported on the following guest operating systems:

-- Red Hat Enterprise Linux 4, 5, and 6, for the 32-bit AMD and Intel architecture and the AMD64 and Intel 64 architecture
+- Red Hat Enterprise Linux 5, for i386, and the 32-bit AMD and Intel architecture and Intel 64 architectures

-NoteThe following emulated sound device is also available, but is not recommended due to compatibility issues with certain guest operating systems:
+NoteThe following emulated sound devices are also available, but are not recommended due to compatibility issues with certain guest operating systems:

 ac97, an emulated Intel 82801AA AC97 Audio compatible sound card